isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

     - **Volume Attachment Type:** Choose Paravirtualized
     - **Block Volume In:** Click the drop down and choose the block volume created earlier
-    - **Device Path:** Select /dev/oracleoci/oraclevdb
+    - **Device Path:** Select a device path

+    **NOTE:** Selecting the device path /dev/oracleoci/oraclevdb would result in the same device path as the screenshots in  the rest of the lab.
     ![](./../oci-quick-start/images/QuickStart_S3P6.PNG " ")

     *NOTE: We can also use ISCSI mode.
-For more information please refer to https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/overview.htm#attachtype OR refer Appendix section at the end of the lab.*
+For more information please refer to the Appendix section at the end of the lab.*

 7. Click **Attach**.